Vesoulis-Lab/fannp2026/README.md

 # fannp2026
-This repository contains all of the files needed for the 2026 FANNP National Neonatal Nurse Practitioner Symposium
+This repository contains all of the files needed for the 2026 FANNP National Neonatal Nurse Practitioner Symposium session titled:

 *"AI Interactive Workshop: Track A, Session 13b"*